gavinhoward/bc/manuals/development.md

 * Document all code assumptions with asserts.
 * Document all functions with Doxygen comments.
-* Compilers and their quirks, as well as warning settings on Clang.
-	* My various `bc` aliases.
-* My vim-bc repo.
 * The purpose of every file.
-* How locale works.
-	* How locales are installed.
-	* How the locales are used.
-* Why generated manpages (including markdown) are checked into git.
-* How all manpage versions are generated.
-* Fuzzing.
-	* Including my `tmuxp` files.
-	* Can't use `libdislocator.so`.
-It causes crashes when it can't allocate memory.
-	* Use `AFL_HARDEN` during build for hardening.
-	* Use `CC=afl-clang-lto` and `CFLAGS="-flto"`.

 #### `header_bcl.txt`